wondrwise/NHS-Wales-Financial-Intelligence-Dashboard/README.md

 •	hierarchy safety checks
 •	reconciliation of related measures

-Analyse and model
+### Analyze and model

 The analysis then moved through:
 1.	trend analysis
 2.	pre/post-COVID comparison
 3.	category-level comparison
 4.	volatility checks
 5.	correlation analysis
-6.	forecasting
+6. Forecasting
-7.	dashboard dataset preparation
+7. Dashboard dataset preparation

-Analytical assumptions
+### Analytical assumptions

 •	Executive reporting uses total categories only
 •	Subcategories are retained for diagnostic analysis, not for headline totals
 •	Financial year ordering is controlled explicitly via a sortable field such as FY_Order
 •	For reproducibility in this repository, pre-COVID is defined as up to 2019-20 and post-COVID as 2020-21 onward

-Key findings
+## Key findings

-Spending trends
+### Spending trends

 •	NHS spending increased steadily over the long run
 •	A prominent step change occurred in 2020-21
 •	Spending remained elevated after the acute pandemic shock

-Budget allocation
+## Budget allocation

 •	Infectious Diseases was the most notable budget gainer during the COVID-era reallocation
-•	Musculo Skeletal System Problems showed a statistically significant decline in budget share in the documented analysis
+•	Musculoskeletal System Problems showed a statistically significant decline in budget share in the documented analysis

-Per-head analysis
+### Per-head analysis

 •	Per-head expenditure broadly tracked total expenditure, suggesting that growth in spend was not purely a population-size artefact

-BI insight
+### BI insight

 •	Absolute expenditure alone was not sufficient
-•	Normalising by population and examining allocation share were both necessary to understand equity and reprioritization
+•	Normalizing by population and examining allocation share were both necessary to understand equity and reprioritization

-Statistical approach
+### Statistical approach

 The repository explains and uses:
 •	Welch’s t-test for pre/post comparison where equal variance assumptions may not hold
 •	Levene’s test for variance comparison